ashtavinayaksh/ping-pong-game/README.md

 You can delete or rename the other files.

 You may create subdirectories inside `src`.
-For faster rebuilds, only files inside `src` are processed by Webpack.<br>
+For faster rebuilds, only files inside `src` are processed by the Webpack.<br>
 You need to **put any JS and CSS files inside `src`**, otherwise Webpack won’t see them.

 Only files inside `public` can be used from `public/index.html`.<br>